 |3||tbls||Fresh Squeezed Lemon Juice|

 I don't claim this to be "The" secret recipe of Spinato's Pizza.
 However, as a big fan of their "sweet" style pizza sauce, and a patron of the "parent" parlor from whence they came, Aurelio's Pizza of Chicago, since 1964, I have strived and toiled to recreate it as best I can.
 Hopefully you will find it as satisfying as I do.

 Quarter and de-seed the tomatoes.
 Purée tomatoes, tomato paste, onion and garlic together.
 Place in a 3-quart sauce pan, bring to a boil, then reduce to a low simmer (barely bubbling).
 Add rest of ingredients except cheese, lemon and vinegar, and continue to simmer, uncovered, stirring occasionally until reduced by half (nearly a paste), about 3 hours.

 Remove Bay leaves and let cool.
-Add cheese, lemon and vinegar, mix thoroughly and place in a sealed container.
+Add lemon and vinegar, mix thoroughly and place in a sealed container.
 Let steep overnight in the refrigerator.

 Reheat and spread over pizza dough just thick enough to almost hide the dough from sight.